unionai-oss/unionml/README.md

-# µlearn
+# UnionML

-_"micro·learn"_: the microframework for building and deploying machine learning services
+The microframework for building and deploying machine learning services

 ## Build the Documentation